passingbreeze/gitlab-migrator/README.md

 ```
   -delete-existing-repos
         whether existing repositories should be deleted before migrating (defaults to: false)
   -github-domain string
         specifies the GitHub domain to use (default "github.com")
   -github-repo string
         the GitHub repository to migrate to
   -github-user string
         specifies the GitHub user to use, who will author any migrated PRs (required)
   -gitlab-domain string
         specifies the GitLab domain to use (default "gitlab.com")
   -gitlab-project string
         the GitLab project to migrate
   -max-concurrency int
         how many projects to migrate in parallel (default 4)
   -migrate-pull-requests
         whether pull requests should be migrated (defaults to: false)
   -projects-csv string
-    	specifies the path to a CSV file describing projects to migrate (incompatible with -gitlab-project and -github-project)
+        specifies the path to a CSV file describing projects to migrate (incompatible with -gitlab-project and -github-repo)
   -rename-master-to-main
         rename master branch to main and update pull requests (defaults to: false)
 ```

 Use the `-github-user` argument to specify the GitHub username for whom the authentication token was issued (mandatory).